SCOPE OF WORK:

 Support: Luan Dang, Kim Ha

-The about d_th exhibition invites us to explore the concept of death and reflect on its romantic elements for all of us: individuals simultaneously experiencing life and death.
-The piece visualizes the author's contemplation of death and its inherent beauty.
-The goal isn't to change your perspective or overcome fear but to converse with yourself.
+The about d_th exhibition invites us to explore the concept of death and reflect on its romantic elements as individuals who are simultaneously living and dying.
+This piece visualizes the artist’s contemplation of death and its inherent beauty.
+The goal is not to change your perspective or diminish fear, but to create a space for self-reflection and dialogue.
+A bilingual solution: transparency and vibrant gradient colors, creating a contrasting expression of the perspectives of ‘loss’ and ‘the beauty of nature’ in death.

 A conflict arises between giving birth and longevity.
 Some sacrifices occur for procreation.
 Touchingly, creatures over millions of years have never resisted this cycle, continuing to give birth knowing they will die after.